The Party was relentless,

 “We should do a rave in the abandoned slaughterhouse.”

-Eyes glinting with the dark anticipation of putting hippies dancing on a death farm.
+Eyes glinting with the dark anticipation of putting hippies dancing on a charnel house.

 We all basked in the glow of seeing the “good-vibrations-vegan, set” slowly waking to the realization of where they were.